HelmholtzAI-Consultants-Munich/pytorch_fnet/README.md

 * The images of the new dataset need to be in .tiff format and

-* Each image must include at least three channels: the brightfield image, the DAPI and Cy3 images. (only brightfield channel needed if we are only going to predict infection from pre-trained model *--> need to check* ).
+* Each image must include at least three channels: the brightfield image, the DAPI and Cy3 images. (only brightfield channel needed if only the first part of the workflow is used to  predict infection from the pre-trained model).

 The workflow is comprised of two main parts, testing and training:
  1. The new dataset is split into train and test sets